You are here:

 High Risk

 The national competition is to be assessed as high risk.
 At this event, both children and coaches sleep in a gymnasium.
-Coaches usually sleep in close proximity to their training group to ensure quiet during the night and to wake their children on time without disturbing others.
+Coaches usually sleep in close proximity to their training group to ensure quiet during the night or to wake their children on time without disturbing others.

 H Rules of Conduct: